The Body Losing Its Borders

 Photo by Kabir Lambo.

-zakia henderson-brown is the author of The Body Losing Its Borders, winner of the Alice James Award Editor's Choice, forthcoming from Alice James Books in 2027, and the author of What Kind of Omen Am I, winner of Poetry Society of America’s Chapbook Fellowship.
-She is also a NYFA/NYSCA Poetry Fellow, a Cave Canem graduate fellow, and has received additional support from the Cafe Royal Cultural Foundation, Callaloo Journal, the Fine Arts Work Center, and Poets House.
-Her works appear in New Daughters of Africa (Amistad: 2019), Adroit, Beloit Poetry Journal, Epiphany, North American Review, Obsidian, The Offing, and elsewhere.
-She has organized with Families United for Racial and Economic Equality (FUREE) and the Malcolm X Grassroots Movement, conducted research for UNITE HERE! and the Center for Law and Social Justice at Medgar Evers College, and co-founded No Disrespect, a Brooklyn-based anti-street harassment collective.
-She is a senior editor at nonprofit publisher The New Press, and her list includes Pulitzer Prize finalist In a Day's Work, NPR Best Book of the Year Inventing Latinos, and Prison by Any Other Name, which Publishers Weekly called a "must-read".
+zakia henderson-brown is the author of What Kind of Omen Am I, winner of Poetry Society of America’s Chapbook Fellowship.
+She is a Cave Canem graduate fellow, a NYSCA/NYFA Poetry Fellow, and has received additional support from the Café Royal Cultural Foundation, Callaloo Journal, the Fine Arts Work Center, and Poets House.
+Her works appear in New Daughters of Africa (Amistad: 2019), Adroit, Beloit Poetry Journal, Epiphany, No, Dear, North American Review, Obsidian, The Offing, and elsewhere.
 She lives in her native Brooklyn with her family.

 Additional Praise: